-In accordance with the Statutory Guidance "Keeping children safe in education" (September 2018), the Governing Board will ensure that:
+In accordance with the Statutory Guidance "Keeping children safe in education" (September 2020), the Governing Board will ensure that:

 - The school has its own child protection/safeguarding policy, procedures and training in place which are effective and comply with the law at all times.
 The policy is made available publicly. - The school operates safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
-Furthermore, the Headteacher, a nominated Governor and other staff involved in the recruitment process have undertaken Safer Recruitment Training. - There are procedures for dealing with allegations of abuse against members of staff and volunteers (see Appendix 2). - There is a senior member of the school's leadership team who is designated to take lead responsibility for dealing with child protection (the "Designated Safeguarding Lead") and that there is always cover for this role, with appropriate arrangements for before/after school and out of term activities. - The Designated Safeguarding Lead undertakes effective Local Authority training (in addition to basic child protection training) and this is refreshed every two years.
-In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) via safeguarding briefings etc. - The Headteacher, and all other staff and volunteers who work with children, undertake appropriate training which is regularly updated (at least every three years in compliance with the Safeguarding Children Partnership protocol); and that new staff and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities (including this policy, Part 1 of Keeping Children Safe in Education, the Student Behaviour Policy and how to respond if children go missing).
-The Local Authority Induction leaflets, "Safeguarding in Education Induction Child Protection Information, Safer Working Practice" will be used as part of this induction and Annex A from "Keeping children safe in education" September 2019 is provided to all staff working directly with children. - Any deficiencies or weaknesses brought to the attention of the Governing Board will be rectified without delay. - Chair of Governors (or, in the absence of a Chair, the Vice Chair) deals with any allegations of abuse made against the Headteacher, in liaison with the Local Authority Allegations Manager (LADO). - Effective policies and procedures are in place and updated annually including a behaviour "code of conduct" for staff and volunteers - "Guidance for Safer Working Practice for those who work with children in education settings" May 2019.
-Information is provided to the Local Authority (on behalf of the Safeguarding Children Partnership) through the Safeguarding Annual Return. - There is an individual member of the Governing Board who will champion issues to do with safeguarding children and child protection within the school, liaise with the Designated Safeguarding Lead, and provide information and reports to the Governing Board.
+Furthermore, the Headteacher, nominated trustees and other staff involved in the recruitment process have undertaken Safer Recruitment Training. - There are procedures for dealing with safeguarding concerns and allegations of abuse against members of staff and volunteers (see Appendix 2). - There is a senior member of the school's leadership team who is designated to take lead responsibility for dealing with child protection (the "Designated Safeguarding Lead") and that there is always cover for this role with appropriate arrangements for before/after school and out of term activities. - The Designated Safeguarding Lead undertakes effective Local Authority training (in addition to basic child protection training) and this is refreshed every two years.
+In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) using safeguarding briefings etc. - The Headteacher, and all other staff and volunteers who work with children, undertake appropriate training which is regularly updated at least annually (and more comprehensively, every three years in compliance with the Safeguarding Children Partnership protocol); and new staff and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities (including this policy, Part 1 of Keeping Children Safe in Education, the Student Behaviour Policy and how to respond if children go missing).
+The Local Authority Induction leaflet, ("Safeguarding in Education Induction - Child Protection Information, Safer Working Practice") will be used as part of this induction and Annex A from "Keeping children safe in education" September 2020 is provided to all staff working directly with children. - Any deficiencies or weaknesses brought to the attention of the Governing Board will be rectified without delay. - The Chair of Trustees (or, in the absence of a Chair, the Vice Chair) deals with any safeguarding concerns or allegations of abuse made against the Headteacher, in liaison with the Local Authority Allegations Manager (LADO). - Effective policies and procedures are in place and updated annually including a behaviour "code of conduct" for staff and volunteers - "Guidance for Safer Working Practice for those who work with children in education settings May 2019. (supplemented by the COVID-19 Addendum April 2020).
+Information is provided to the Local Authority (on behalf of the Safeguarding Children Partnership) through the Safeguarding Annual Return. - There is an individual member of the Governing Board who will champion issues to do with safeguarding children and child protection within the school, liaise with the Designated Safeguarding Lead, and provide information and compliance/monitoring reports to the Governing Board.

-The school contributes to inter-agency working in line with statutory guidance "Working Together to Safeguard Children" 2015 including providing a co-ordinated offer of Early Help for children who require this.
-This Early Help may be offered directly through school provision or via referral to an external support agency Safeguarding arrangements take into account the procedures and practice of the local authority and the Leicestershire and Rutland Safeguarding Children Partnership.
+The school contributes to inter-agency working in line with statutory guidance "Working Together to Safeguard Children" 2018 including providing a co-ordinated offer of Early Help for children who require this.
+This Early Help may be offered directly through school provision or via referral to an external support agency.
+Safeguarding arrangements take into account the procedures and practice of the local authority and the Leicestershire and Rutland Safeguarding Children Partnership.